pdborhad/TLSConnection/README.md

 ./startClient

 This file starts client machine.
 It calls 'client.py' and create secure connection to server.
 Once the cilent connects to the server, it send a data to the server.
 The data to be sent is saved in './receicedData/receivedMessage.txt'

+## For RasPi, the serial configuration is different.
+So make sure you have made correct configuration and accordingly change the GPIO name in startReceiver script